LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

 Sequential CPU Policies
 ^^^^^^^^^^^^^^^^^^^^^^^^

-For the suential CPU back-end, RAJA provides policies that allow developers to have some control over the optimizations that compilers are allow to apply during code compilation.
+For the sequential CPU back-end, RAJA provides policies that allow developers to have some control over the optimizations that compilers are allow to apply during code compilation.